ct0381912/notes/README.md

 # 2024-02-28
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 As programmers, we often strive to write complex code that solves intricate problems.
 However, remember that clear, concise, and maintainable code is key.
 Always aim for simplicity in design and implementation.
 It's not just about writing code, but writing code that others (and your future self) can easily understand and work with.
 Complexity should be reserved for solving complex problems, not introduced unnecessarily into simple ones."

+# 2024-02-29
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+It reminds us that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, it's crucial to first write clear, readable, and working code before refining for efficiency when profiling identifies bottlenecks."